starohub/starobuyer/README.md

 4. Set environment variable "JAVA_HOME" to folder containing Java SE Runtime 8.

-5. If you running Unix, execute [ starobuyer.sh ].
-If you running Windows, execute [ starobuyer.bat ].
+5. If you are running Unix, execute [ starobuyer.sh ].
+If you are running Windows, execute [ starobuyer.bat ].